 My first experience on skis came in the form of a family trip to Granite Peak in central Wisconsin.
 Although my younger self didn’t love the frigid chairlifts and short, icy runs, I instantly fell in love with the feeling of sliding on snow.
 Afterward, my siblings and I would grab our parents’ XC skis and try to find any sort of hill where we could again experience that sensation (which promptly led to lots of faceplants…).
 However, my time on skis back home was limited by other sports and the cost, so it wasn’t until I moved to Fort Collins to attend Colorado State University that I was able to really give skiing my full attention.

 My first season was spent attempting to follow my more-experienced friends around the mountains of Colorado.
 Although it was filled with plenty of yard-sales and sore muscles, that season very quickly taught me how to keep up with those who’d been skiing since they could walk.
-I am someone who tends to get really frustrated when I can’t keep up with others, so while I have not been skiing my entire life, I have spent my relatively short (compared to many of our other reviewers) skiing career focusing on my technique and style.
+I can get really frustrated when I can’t keep up with others, so while I have not been skiing my entire life, I have spent my relatively short (compared to many of our other reviewers) skiing career focusing on my technique and style.
 I’ll never actually be the best skier on the mountain, but I’ll always be working toward that goal, and will still tell everyone I am, cause, you know … GNAR points.

 I tend to like skis that offer respectable suspension / damping but are also energetic when coming out of a carved turn or the lip of a jump.
 But what I really like are skis that are just exceptionally good at what they’re supposed to do.
-In general, I often prefer tighter sidecut radii to longer ones, at least for frontside and all-mountain skis.
+In general, I often prefer tighter sidecut radii over longer ones, at least for frontside and all-mountain skis.
 I dislike being on a ski that makes groomers feel like some boring afterthought.
 No matter what ski I’m on, my goal on piste is usually to bend it into as tight and high-edge-angle a turn as I can.

-In bumps and tight terrain, I like to pivot my skis from a slightly centered stance and generally stay in the troughs, rather than drive them really hard up and over the tops of moguls.
-I don’t spin or flip all the time but like to try a few times a season (usually when the snow is soft).
+I don’t spin or flip very often but like to try a few times a season (usually when the snow is soft).
 Since I’m constantly trying to get my skis airborne and have what I’d call a “freestyle-inspired” style, I tend to prefer skis that encourage a more playful approach that includes slashes, jumps, and the occasional flip or spin, rather than directional chargers that require me to be driving them down the fall line at all times.
 In short, my favorite skis are both playful and stable, though I’ve found that I can appreciate and adapt to almost any ski.

 In addition to simply enjoying spending time outside and thinking about the gear we use to do so, I also graduated from Colorado State University with a degree in Apparel Product Development, and have always been a bit obsessed with product design.
 I get excited about things like intricate seam patterning, ski rocker profiles, bike-frame geometries, and chest pockets.